webdriverio/visual-testing/README.md

 [![Sauce Test Status](https://eu-central-1.saucelabs.com/browser-matrix/wdio-image-comparison-service.svg)](https://eu-central-1.saucelabs.com/u/wdio-image-comparison-service)

+## IMPORTANT!
+1. This module will execute a **pixel-by-pixel** comparison for you.
+There are some things you can change during comparison, see [here](https://github.com/wswebcreation/webdriver-image-comparison/blob/master/docs/OPTIONS.md#plugin-options) but it stays a baisc **pixel-by-pixel** comparison. <br/> This means that if for example Chrome updates to a newer version, you might need to change your baseline due to fontrendering differences.
+1. Secondly you can only execute visual comparison on screenshots that have been taken with the same platform.
+For example, the screenshot on a Mac with Chrome can't be used to compare the same page on a Ubuntu or Windows with Chrome. <br/>***You need to compare Apples with Apples, not Apples with Windows***
+1. Try to prevent accepting a `missmatch percentage`.
+You never know what you accept and especially with large screenshots you might accept a button not being rendered and or shown on a page.

 ## What can it do?
 *wdio-image-comparison-service* is a lightweight *WebdriverIO* service for browsers / mobile browsers / hybrid apps to do image comparison on screens, elements or full page screens.